-It is vital that your child is safe throughout their time in music therapy.
-I have a responsibility to take care of your child and inform you and possibly other organisations of any of my concerns.
+It is vital that children/young people are safe throughout their time in music therapy.
+I have a responsibility to follow correct procedures and inform the relevant agencies if I have any concerns of the young person’s safety or that of others too.

-The aim of this safeguarding policy is to share with you the processes in place to protect your child, promoting their welfare, and recognising signs of abuse.
+The aim of this safeguarding policy is to share with you the processes in place to protect children and young people, promoting their welfare, and recognising signs of abuse.

 Abuse comes in a number forms: Physical Abuse, Emotional Abuse, Sexual Abuse, Neglect, Exploitation.
 This list is not exhaustive.

 As a therapist, I am responsible for recognising signs of abuse.
-I remind your child that they are in a safe place and that they will be heard.
-It's important your child does not feel judged and is allowed to communicate freely in whatever way they find easiest.
+I remind the child/young person that they are in a safe place and that they will be heard.
+It’s important children/young people do not feel judged and are allowed to communicate freely in whatever way they find easiest.
 I will remain calm and grounded.

 It is mandatory for all therapists to have regular clinical supervision.
 This supervision allows me to take my work to another trained professional in order to receive support.
-It is my supervisor I would contact if I had any level of concern about your child's wellbeing and safety.
+It is my supervisor I would contact if I had any level of concern about the child/young persons wellbeing and safety.

-Before beginning therapy with your child (if age appropriate), I explain to them that although our sessions are confidential, if I have any concerns about their safety/well-being, and of others, I will need to find someone else to help us.
+Before beginning therapy with your child/young person (if appropriate), I explain to them that although our sessions are confidential, if I have any concerns about their safety/well-being, and of others, I will need to find someone else to help us.

-I would then contact my supervisor, as well as other appropriate people, this may be, their teacher, parents, SENCO or inclusion coordinators, doctors, or social services.
-Notetaking will be thorough, clear and precise.
+I would then contact my supervisor, as well as other appropriate people, this may be parents, their teacher, SENCO or inclusion coordinators, doctors, or social services.
+Notetaking will be clear and precise.

 Low risk: maintain usual therapy and use existing support.
 No safeguarding action.
 Concerns have been addressed.